kijin/nearlyfreemail/README.md

 **If you use HTTP authentication on your site, NFSN will not be able to deliver any incoming messages.**
 The best that you can do realistically to keep NearlyFreeMail hidden from random attackers would be to stash it in a subdirectory with a name that is hard to guess.
+(The recipients of your messages, however, will be able to infer the location by reading the headers automatically added by NFSN.)
-Don't forget to update the forwarding URL if you do so.
+Don't forget to update the forwarding URL if you move your installation of NearlyFreeMail.

 ### Updating ###